1963’s Hud anticipated the cultural upheaval of the 1960s.

 Patricia Neal understandably did not attend the Oscars that year.

-And so while the Academy Awards ceremony went on in Hollywood, Pat was at home in England, tucking her kids into bed and getting some sleep herself.
+And so while the Academy Awards ceremony went on in Hollywood, Pat was home in England, tucking her kids into bed and getting some sleep herself.

 It was a watershed year for the Oscars.
-In addition to Pat’s history-making win, Sidney Poitier beat out Paul Newman, Albert Finney, Richard Harris, and Rex Harrison to become the first black man to win the Best Actor Award for his stellar performance in the uplifting Lilies of the Field (1963).
+In addition to Pat’s history-making win, Sidney Poitier beat out Paul Newman, Albert Finney, Richard Harris, and Rex Harrison to become the first black man to win the Best Actor award for his performance in the uplifting Lilies of the Field (1963).

 Incidentally, Paul Newman himself voted for Sidney to win the Oscar that year.